Chthanh/Sentiment-Analysis-for-Financial-News/README.md

 The main purpose of this project is to learn and enhance my skills and get experiences.
 All code in this project I following AI VIETNAM page.
-This project help me understand more about RNN and techniques used in NLP.
+This project help me understand more about RNN, LSTM and techniques used in NLP.